Rikashiii/PING-PONG/README.md

 It makes use of the 'turtle' module.

+Run the 'main.py' file to start the game.

 # Information

 This project is made using the concept of Object Oriented Programming with the use of different modules such as turtle, time, random and some user-defined modules.